 Imagine a world where financial systems operate without a guiding philosophy, where trade lacks a moral compass, and economic policies are adrift without a theoretical anchor.
-It is a chaotic picture, isn't it?
-But the reality is, before the advent of classical economics, many nations stumbled through precisely such uncertainties.
+Also, it is a chaotic picture, isn't it?
+But the reality is, before the advent of classical economics, many nations stumbled through precisely such uncertainties Surprisingly effective..

 The yearning to understand and systematize economic activity is as old as civilization itself.
-However, it was not until the 18th century that these disparate strands of thought began to coalesce into a coherent discipline.
 So, who deserves the title of "father of economics," and why does this question continue to spark debate among scholars even today?
+On the flip side, it was not until the 18th century that these disparate strands of thought began to coalesce into a coherent discipline.
 This article explores the life, ideas, and legacy of the man most frequently credited with this title: Adam Smith, while also acknowledging other influential figures who shaped the field.

 Main Subheading